Trinity Rodman: International career

 Rodman made her World Cup debut during the team's first group stage match against Vietnam: a 3–0 win.

 On June 26, 2024, Rodman was one of the 18 players named by Emma Hayes to represent the United States at the 2024 Summer Olympics.
 After scoring two goals in the group stage, she scored in extra time in the first knockout game against Japan on August 3 to advance to the semifinals.
 She started in the gold medal game against Brazil, which the United States won 1–0 on a goal from Mallory Swanson.

 In December 2024 she was voted by The Guardian in 5th place among the top 100 women footballers in the world.

 Personal life

 In July 2023, Rodman was in a relationship with Chris Kuzemka.

 In May 2024, Rodman began dating former NFL wide receiver Trinity Benson.

 In December 2024, Rodman appeared on the Call Her Daddy podcast and spoke about her relationship with her father, Dennis, saying, "He's not a dad.
 Maybe by blood, but nothing else."
 She described him as a controlling parent and said that, as a child, she gave up on living with him because of his party lifestyle.
 Rodman said she "lost hope in ever getting him back" after he attended one of her Washington Spirit matches unannounced in 2021 and then did not speak to her again until 2023.

-In March 2025, Rodman began dating tennis player Ben Shelton.
+In early 2025, Rodman began dating tennis player Ben Shelton.